babarrett/mitosis-docs/mitosis-README.md

   * reverse_bias for wireless code.
   * Nordic

+Same cable pinouts for keyboard and receiver.
+Note, however, that the keyboard pin-1 is always closest to your body.
 ```
       ST-LINK V2 pin order                    Receiver pin order
 | ST-LINK V2 |  Use  | Receiver |      | Receiver |  Use  | ST-LINK V2 |